-At the signing ceremony in NATO Headquarters in Brussels, the TIPS Industries EADS (Germany), Galileo Avionica (Italy), General Dynamics Canada (Canada), Indra (Spain), Northrop Grumman (USA) and Thales (France), were represented by Alan Doshier, Northrop Grumman Integrated Systems vice president and Tom Enders, CEO of EADS Defence and Security Systems as a witness.
+At the signing ceremony in NATO Headquarters in Brussels, the TIPS Industries, EADS (Germany), Galileo Avionica (Italy), General Dynamics Canada (Canada), Indra (Spain), Northrop Grumman (USA) and Thales (France), were represented by Alan Doshier, Northrop Grumman Integrated Systems vice president.
+Tom Enders, CEO of EADS Defence and Security Systems, served as a witness.

 "This contract award reaffirms the strong support for the AGS programme and further signals NATO's commitment to get the programme underway," commented Enders.
 "We expect that this study will provide NATO and the nations with a clear road map towards a successful D&D phase."

-“We are committed, the TIPS consortium is healthy,” added Doshier.
-“We are more confident than ever in the mandate of NATO and each other.
-We have accelerated our activity to assure everything will be in place well ahead of the D&D approval expected later this year.”
+"We are committed and the TIPS consortium is healthy," added Doshier.
+"We are more confident than ever in the mandate of NATO and each other.
+We have accelerated our activity to ensure everything will be in place well ahead of the D&D approval expected later this year."

 The process to establish a combined enterprise is well underway and will be completed during the build up to the D&D phase.

-The NATO AGS system will provide situational awareness through a shared common ground picture that will be available to NATO and national decision makers.
-The TIPS mixed fleet of manned and unmanned systems will provide the Alliance with a core component for the NATO Response Force, providing a critical capability designed to meet its Intelligence, Surveillance and Reconnaissance (ISR) and Command and Control (C2) requirements for the 21st century.
-The mixed fleet solution will also support a variety of new mission requirements for NATO including nation building, homeland security and humanitarian relief.
-The cooperatively developed TCAR radar, which will be integrated on both platforms, draws on state-of-the-art technologies of both US and European radar industries.
+The NATO AGS system will provide situational awareness through a shared common-ground picture that will be available to NATO and national decision makers.
+The TIPS mixed fleet of manned and unmanned systems will provide the Alliance with a core component for the NATO Response Force, providing a critical capability designed to meet its intelligence, surveillance and reconnaissance and command and control requirements for the 21st century.
+The mixed-fleet solution will also support a variety of new mission requirements for NATO including nation building, homeland security and humanitarian relief.
+The cooperatively developed TCAR radar, which will be integrated on both platforms, draws on state-of-the-art technologies of both U.S. and European radar industries.

 The TIPS Industrial Team